johnrm174/model-railway-signalling/README.md

 My youTube channel also has a number of videos demonstrating the use of the application:
 [https://www.youtube.com/@DCCModelRailwaySignalling](https://www.youtube.com/@DCCModelRailwaySignalling)

-## What's new for Release 6.x.x:
+## What's new for Release 6.2.0:

 > [!IMPORTANT]
-> Release 6.x.x will only support the loading of layout files created by Release 6.0.0 or later.
+> Release 6.2.0 will only support the loading of layout files created by Release 6.0.0 or later.
 > If you have layout files created by an earlier version of the application then you should first
-> upgrade to Release 6.0.0 and then load/re-save your files before upgrading to Release 6.x.x.
+> upgrade to Release 6.0.0 and then load/re-save your files before upgrading to Release 6.2.0.
 > You have been warned!

-* DCC Loco control - Now the DCC Signalling system can be used as a full Command Station:
+* DCC Loco control - Now the DCC Signalling system can be used as a full DCC Command Station:
-    * Ideal for smaller layouts if you don't want the to use a seperate DCC command station.
+    * Ideal for smaller layouts if you don't want the to use a seperate command station.
     * Add your DCC locos to the Roster, defining DCC address and DCC functions.
     * Control your Locos via on-screen throttles (fully compatible with touchscreens).
     * Start the built-in Throttle server and control your locos from your smartphone.
     * Tested and fully supported for Android (third party 'Engine Driver' App).
-* Scripting interface improved and extended to include locomotive control
+* Scripting interface improved and extended to include locomotive control:
-    * Entire layouts can now be fully automated via python scripting
+    * Entire layouts can now be fully automated via python scripting.
-* Extended Hide/Unhide ('h' and 'u' keys) to Signal, point and lever buttons)
+* Extended Hide/Unhide ('h' and 'u' keys) to Signal, point and lever buttons).
-* Improved initial synchronisation of layout state following DCC connect
+* Improved initial synchronisation of layout state following DCC connect.
-* Added ability to inhibit flashing aspects for signal approach control
+* Added ability to inhibit flashing aspects for signal approach control.
-* Added ability to click on signals subject to approach control to 'release' them
+* Added ability to click on signals subject to approach control to 'release' them.
-* Added ability to specify the same GPIO sensor for signal passed and signal approach events
+* Added ability to specify the same GPIO sensor for signal passed and signal approach events.
 * New functionality to allow copying of route definitions and route buttons:
     * NX route definitions can now be copied within the Route Button configuration.
     * Copying of Route Buttons will now bring across all individual route definitions.
     * Makes it easier to define laddered routes with minor differences between them.
 * Performance improvements when editing or initialising very large schematics.
-* Improved logging - logs are now also written to disk to aid subsequent diagnostics.
+* Improved logging - logs are now also written to disk to aid subsequent diagnostics:
+    * If you encounter problems you can now easily email us the logs for diagnosis.
 * Minor Improvements to the DCC Programming utility.